jnors/SiteSurveyTool/docs/privacy.md

 # Privacy & Data

-- Storage: All data is local or user-owned Google Drive (no server-side DB).
-- Scopes (Sprint 2): `openid email profile https://www.googleapis.com/auth/drive`.
-- Visibility: Show the target Drive path (`/My Drive/SST/<ProjectName>__<projectId>`) before syncing.
+SST keeps survey data either on the device or in your own Google Drive—there is no shared backend database.

-## Local Data
+## Local-First Storage

-- Stored in IndexedDB (Dexie).
-Includes projects, floorplans (URIs), pins, photos (data URLs in Sprint 1), and outbox queue.
+- Projects, floorplans, pins, notes, photos, and outbox entries live in Dexie/IndexedDB until you choose to sync.
-- Photos limited to 4 per pin and resized to 1080p JPEG to reduce resource usage and improve reliability.
+- Photos are resized on-device to max 1080p (up to four per pin) to minimize upload size and protect bandwidth.
+- Deletions propagate by removing Dexie rows and queuing Drive deletes for the next manual sync.

+## Google Drive Access

+- OAuth scopes: `openid email profile https://www.googleapis.com/auth/drive`.
+- SST creates `/My Drive/SST/<ProjectName>__<projectId>` for each project.
+That path is displayed before uploads start.
+- Drive ensure/relink/recreate happens client-side with your token; no SST server persists Drive IDs.
+- `project.json` writes last to guarantee floorplans, pins, and photos are uploaded first.

-## Tokens
+## Session Handling

-- Managed via NextAuth (JWT strategy).
-Access tokens live in an encrypted session cookie; refresh tokens stay in the client-only JWT payload.
+- NextAuth (JWT strategy) stores access tokens in encrypted cookies; refresh tokens remain client-side.
-- Tokens refresh via Google's OAuth endpoint when near expiry and are cleared on sign-out.
+- Signing out clears tokens immediately.
+Remaining offline keeps all edits local until you initiate sync.
+- If authentication fails, the app simply defers sync—captures remain available offline.

-## No PII on Server
+## No Server-Side PII

-- The app does not send data to a server.
-All data remains on the device or in the user’s Drive.
+- API routes proxy requests directly to Google; they do not store payloads or metadata.
+- Manual sync is the only upload trigger.
+There is no background or auto-sync service.

+See [Offline](./offline.md) for capture behaviour and [Onboarding](./onboarding.md) to walk through the first sync.